lucianmot/CV/README.md

 I'm a bit weird in regards to my hobbies, because I pick some hobbies quickly, my interest in that hobby grows really intense for about 1-3 years, and then I just simple grow bored and change hobbies.
 I have had a lot of hobbies in the past years.
 So here is a list in reverse chronological order of the more notable ones:
 - Magic of The Gathering(card game)
-- e-commerce start-up
+- E-commerce start-up
-- semi-professional photography
+- Semi-professional photography
-- business networking
+- Business networking
-- video games
+- Video games
-- public speaking club
+- Public speaking club